- The businesses that are thriving today are the ones that are effective at attracting, engaging, converting, and retaining their customers online.

-Many businesses invest in paid search (pay-per-click advertising) as a reliable revenue channel (for as long as they pay for it).
+Many businesses invest in pay-per-click advertising as a reliable revenue channel (as long as they continue to buy it).
 Given its reputation for faster results, PPC is also great for short-term campaigns, new product releases, testing audience interest in potential future products, and jump-starting traffic.

-Once a profitable return on ad spend (ROAS) is achieved, PPC can be a predictable revenue stream as part of the digital online marketing mix.
-This is why PPC is often a staple for retailers, where they can expect immediate revenue from a percentage of the clicks.
+PPC can be a predictable revenue stream in a brand’s online marketing mix once they achieve a profitable return on ad spend (ROAS).
+This is why PPC is often a staple for retailers to generate immediate revenue from a percentage of the clicks.

 The challenge with PPC is the upside-down economics of enterprise SEO.
 PPC can generate immediate results, but it’s expensive.
 In order to keep the traffic and revenue coming, you need to feed the beast constantly.
 Once you stop, all corresponding traffic and revenue immediately drops to zero.

-Also, as mentioned earlier, PPC is often not profitable at the top of the funnel.
-As you’re paying for every click, it’s more appropriate for the bottom of the funnel.
+Also, PPC usually isn’t profitable at the top of the funnel.
+Since you pay for every click, it’s more appropriate for the bottom of the funnel.